-Our long-standing partnership with the religious sector - known as the Youth Safety Religion Partnership (YSRP) - held programmes in 36 communities during the most recent school holidays, involving over 9 000 young people in positive social activity.
+Our long-standing partnership with the religious sector known as the Youth Safety Religion Partnership, held programmes in 36 communities during the most recent school holidays, involving over 9000 young people in positive social activity.
 We have also continued to push the boundaries of policing oversight within our constitutional mandate.
-Each year we conduct extensive oversight over resourcing at police stations, and engagements with communities on their safety priorities.
+Each year we conduct extensive oversight over resourcing at police stations and engagements with communities on their safety priorities.

-Since 2014, our Court Watching Brief programme has monitored over 3 100 cases that would otherwise have fallen out of the broken criminal justice pipeline, in the cracks between police, prosecutors and the courts.
+Since 2014, our Court Watching Brief programme has monitored over 3 100 cases that would otherwise have fallen out of the broken criminal justice pipeline in the cracks between police, prosecutors and the courts.

-The legacy of the Khayelitsha Commission of Inquiry into police inefficiency - still the first of its kind in South Africa - has seen its recommendations advanced by various task teams, with the support of our Department, civil society groups, national departments and the provincial SAPS, under the able leadership of Lt Gen Khombinkosi Jula.
+The legacy of the Khayelitsha Commission of Inquiry into police inefficiency - still the first of its kind in South Africa - has seen its recommendations advanced by various task teams with the support of our Department, civil society groups, national departments and the provincial SAPS, under the able leadership of Lieutenant-General Khombinkosi Jula.

 The office of the Western Cape Police Ombudsman is another unique initiative, introduced by provincial legislation and led by Advocate Vusi Pikoli.
-An important investigation currently underway, is the impact of declining police reservist numbers in the province.

-The number of reservists in the Western Cape has declined dramatically from 4400 in 2009 to just 660 in active service in 2017.
+An important investigation currently underway is the impact of declining police reservist numbers in the province.
+The number of reservists in the Western Cape has declined dramatically from 4 400 in 2009 to just 660 in active service in 2017.
 Reservists must be urgently recruited, trained and appointed to support the visible policing capacity of the SAPS.

 Due to changes in national policy beyond our control, no reservists were recruited or trained in 2016 or 2017.
-We are working hard behind the scenes for this policy strictures to be relaxed so that we can recruit reservists again.
+We are working hard behind the scenes for this policy stricture to be relaxed so that we can recruit reservists again.

 A source of constant frustration during our time in office has been the lack of a direct operational mandate over policing.
 South Africa's provinces are amongst the few elected regional governments in the world without this direct mandate.

-We feel this most acutely in the lack of responsiveness by national government to properly resource the police.
-The national Ministry of Police plans to cut the Western Cape's police force by 3 000 officers over the next 2 years, at a time when SAPS are severely under-resourced as it is.
+We feel this most acutely in the lack of responsiveness by National Government to properly resource the police.

+The National Ministry of Police plans to cut the Western Cape's police force by 3 000 officers over the next two years, at a time when SAPS are severely under-resourced.
 This is nothing short of disastrous.

-Most crime in the Cape metro is concentrated in just 7% of all precincts, the same communities where police to population ratios are far higher than the national average.
-We have pointed this out year after year, and requested that it be addressed in our formal Policing Needs and Priorities submissions, to no avail.
+Most crime in the Cape metro is concentrated in just 7% of all precincts - the same communities where police to population ratios are far higher than the national average.
+We have pointed this out year after year that there is such a high population to police ratio and we have requested that it be addressed in our formal Policing Needs and Priorities submissions, to no avail.

-Current stats show that the national average police to population ratio is 1 officer to 328 people, while the ratio in Khayelitsha is 1:556.
-In the neighbouring Harare precinct it's 1:878, in Nyanga 1:777, and in Mitchell's Plain 1:427.
+Current statistics show that the national average police to population ratio is one officer to 328 people, while the ratio in Khayelitsha is one to 556.
+In the neighbouring Harare it is one to 878, in Nyanga one to 777 and in Mitchell's Plain it is one to 427.
+[Interjections.]